Limespy/cnc-microscope/README.md

 ##### Marker

+Two options:

-Marker would be composed of two thin, (5-20 pixels wide in the camera) perpendicular lines.
+Two thin, (5-20 pixels wide in the camera) perpendicular lines.
 The lines would be aligned with the machine X and y-axis with some calibration values possible.
+- Simpler to

+ARUCO marker

+- More complex to make
+- Can be parsed with OpenCV

 ### Communcation

 Communication has simple master-slave server structure.
 The application is the master and the spindle unit is slave server.

+Using Python socket module

+#### Format

 Communication data format is
 1. header